Bills–Chiefs rivalry: 1991–2000: Resurgence of the rivalry

 In 1991, both teams met in the regular season at Arrowhead Stadium where the Chiefs would defeat the then-defending AFC champion Bills by a score of 33–6.
 Chiefs running back Christian Okoye ran for 122 yards and rushed for 2 touchdowns on the ground.
 The Bills were limited to only 211 net yards in the game, and had lost five fumbles.

 The teams would meet again in the 1991 AFC Divisional Round at Rich Stadium, where the Bills would get their revenge on Kansas City.
 Buffalo led 17–0 at halftime on route to a 37–14 victory.
 Bills quarterback Jim Kelly would throw for 373 yards passing with 3 touchdowns, while running back Thurman Thomas rushed for 100 yards on 22 carries.
 With the win, the Bills would advance to the AFC Championship Game for the second straight season, where they would defeat the Denver Broncos by a score of 10–7, allowing the Bills to reach the Super Bowl for the second straight year.

 Prior to the 1993 season, the Chiefs acquired quarterback Joe Montana from the San Francisco 49ers and also signed running back Marcus Allen, both former Super Bowl MVPs.
 These moves helped build Kansas City into potential Super Bowl favorite, with the potential to challenge the Bills for supremacy in the AFC.

-The Bills and Chiefs met in the regular season in 1993, where Kansas City would defeat Buffalo, 23–7.
+The Bills and Chiefs met in the regular season in 1993, with Kansas City defeating Buffalo 23–7.
 Despite the Bills jumping out to an early 7–0 lead in the first quarter, Jim Kelly would throw three interceptions, with the turnovers effectively costing the Bills the game.
 Joe Montana, returning to the Chiefs' lineup after a missing a month due to an injury, would throw for two passing touchdowns in the victory.

 The two teams met again in that year's AFC Championship Game where the Bills won their fourth straight AFC Championship by a score of 30–13.
 Montana would suffer a concussion on a three-way sack from Bruce Smith, Phil Hansen, and Jeff Wright, early in the third quarter, which forced Chiefs backup quarterback Dave Krieg into the game.
 Bills running back Thurman Thomas rushed for 186 yards and added three touchdowns.